Different Types of Machine Learning Algorithms

 Machine Learning involves finding connections or correlations between input and output data.
-If you were to ask about the various types of machine learning algorithms, you would receive a list of answers including Classification and Regression, Supervised and Unsupervised, Probabilistic and Non-probabilistic and many more.
+If you were to ask about the various types of machine learning algorithms, you would receive a list of answers, including Classification and Regression, Supervised and Unsupervised, Probabilistic and Non-probabilistic and many more.
 The critical question is: Why is machine learning classified into so many categories?
-To understand this, we need to understand the basic machine learning pipeline to solve a given problem.
+We need to know the primary machine-learning pipeline to solve a given problem to understand this.

 classification of machine learning models pipeline

-1. Based on the nature of input data
+1. Based on the nature of the input data

-2. Based on the nature of problem statement
+2. Based on the nature of the problem statement

 5. Based on the nature of output data